A somatic delusion is a false belief that you have a physical defect or medical problem.

 Somatic delusions are false beliefs that are focused on the physical body.
 People experiencing somatic delusions are convinced that they have a physical defect or health complication, even when medical testing concludes that everything is just fine.
 Somatic delusions are most often observed in people with psychotic disorders like schizophrenia, delusional disorder, and mood disorders like major depressive disorder and bipolar disorder.

-Somatic delusions are sometimes confused with other mental health issues.
+Somatic delusions are sometimes confused with other mental health conditions.
 For example, somatic delusions are different from hypochondriasis, a persistent fear of having a serious medical condition, or body dysmorphic disorder, a preoccupation with perceived defects or flaws in one’s appearance.

 Somatic delusions are unique to each person, but the common denominator is that there’s no medical evidence to support a person’s concerns and false beliefs.
 Some somatic delusions mirror valid health concerns, while others aren’t based on actual possibilities.
 For example, believing that your liver isn’t functioning properly is a non-bizarre delusion, while claiming that your liver is missing or was never there to begin with is considered a bizarre delusion.